 The word Pictor comes from the Indo-European root *peig-1 'To cut, mark (by incision)'.
-Derivatives: file² (as in nailfile), paint, Pictor, picture, picturesque, pigment, pimento (a spice), pint, pinto (a horse with patchy markings of white and another color, they are also called 'paint'), depict, pictograph, pictogram, (these words from Latin pingere, to embroider, tattoo, paint, picture), pik-, pig-, picro- (from Greek pikros, sharp, bitter), picric acid (used in explosives, dyes, and antiseptics), poikilotherm (an organism, such as a fish or reptile, having a body temperature that varies with the temperature of its surroundings; an ectotherm, 'cold-blooded', from Greek poikilos, spotted, pied, patchy color, and refers to these animals' body temperature which usually are reflecting that of the surroundings).
+Derivatives: file² (as in nailfile), paint, Pictor, picture, picturesque, pigment, pimento (a spice), pint, pinto (a horse with patchy markings of white and another color, they are also called 'paint'), depict, pictograph, pictogram, (these words from Latin pingere, to embroider, tattoo, paint, picture), pik-, pig-, picro- (from Greek pikros, sharp, bitter), picric acid (used in explosives, dyes, and antiseptics), poikilotherm (an organism, such as a fish or reptile, having a body temperature that varies with the temperature of its surroundings; an ectotherm, 'cold-blooded', from Greek poikilos, spotted, pied, patchy color).
 [Pokorny 1. peig- 794.
 Watkins]

 The word for the ancient people of northern Britain, the Picts, also comes from the *peig- root.
 Their bodies were covered with 'pictures' or tattoos stained into the skin.